Verification

 In addition to our Verification FAQs, we have included some helpful information below to assist you involving different tax filing scenarios and how to proceed with the income and tax portion of the verification process.

 *NOTE REGARDING TAX DOCUMENTS: Remember that in any given academic year, we request the tax return information from two previous tax-filing years ago (prior-prior year).
-For instance, for the 2022-23 academic year, we would request tax information that was filed for 2020 which is the tax information that should be reflected on the FAFSA and 2021 tax information for the 2023-24 FAFSA.
+For instance, for the 2023-2024 academic year, we would request tax information that was filed for 2021 which is the tax information that should be reflected on the FAFSA and 2022 tax information for the 2024-2025 FAFSA.

 *NOTE: For tax-filers who requested an extension beyond the automatic six-month extension and were called up for active duty or for qualifying National Guard duty during a war or other military operation or national emergency, in lieu of IRS Form 4868, tax-filers must submit a written, signed statement certifying the tax-filer has not filed a income tax return or a request for a tax-filing extension because of that military service.

-- ARE YOU A TAX-FILERS WHO IS THE VICTIMS OF IDENTITY THEFT:
+2. ARE YOU A TAX-FILERS WHO IS THE VICTIMS OF IDENTITY THEFT:

-Student or Parent (Dependent) or student/spouse (Independent) tax-filers who were victims of identity theft and are unable to use the IRS Data Retrieval Tool or obtain a IRS Tax Return Transcript must submit ALL the following documentation to complete verification: - a Tax Return Data Base View (TRDBV) transcript obtained from the IRS; and
+Student or Parent (Dependent) or student/spouse (Independent) tax-filers who were victims of identity theft and are unable to use the IRS Data Retrieval Tool/Direct Data Exchange (DDX) or obtain a IRS Tax Return Transcript must submit ALL the following documentation to complete verification:

-- a statement signed and dated by the tax filer(s) indicating that they were victims of an IRS tax-related identity theft and that the IRS has been made aware of the tax-related identity theft.
+2. a statement signed and dated by the tax filer(s) indicating that they were victims of an IRS tax-related identity theft and that the IRS has been made aware of the tax-related identity theft.

-- a Tax Return Transcript or Record of Account Transcript obtained from the IRS listing the income and tax information required to be verified, and if re-married, the step-parent’s transcript; and
+1. a Tax Return Transcript or Record of Account Transcript obtained from the IRS listing the income and tax information required to be verified, and if re-married, the step-parent’s transcript; and

-- W-2 forms/applicable tax schedules (C, F, Schedule 1, K-1 form 1065) for each source of employment income for the parent reported on the FASFA, and if now re-married, W-2 forms/applicable tax schedules (C, F, Schedule 1, K-1 form 1065) for your step-parent, as well.
+2. W-2 forms/applicable tax schedules (C, F, Schedule 1, K-1 form 1065) for each source of employment income for the parent reported on the FASFA, and if now re-married, W-2 forms/applicable tax schedules (C, F, Schedule 1, K-1 form 1065) for your step-parent, as well.

-- ARE YOU TAX-FILERS WHO FILED AMENDED TAX RETURN(S): The IRS Data Retrieval Tool in the FAFSA online will only transfer information from an original tax return, and NOT from an amended tax return.
-Therefore, if an amended return has been or will be filed to the IRS for tax year 2020 or 2021 depending on which FAFSA it is applicable for, you or your parents, then to complete verification, you must submit ALL the following documentation:
+4. ARE YOU TAX-FILERS WHO FILED AMENDED TAX RETURN(S): For the 2023-2024 FAFSA year the IRS Data Retrieval Tool/Direct Data Exchange (DDX) online will only transfer information from an original tax return, and NOT from an amended tax return.
+Therefore, if an amended return has been or will be filed to the IRS for tax year 2021 it is applicable for, you or your parents, then to complete verification, you must submit ALL the following documentation:

-- a SIGNED copy of the student/parent (Dependent) or student/spouse (Independent) IRS Form 1040X (“Amended U.S. Individual Tax Return”); AND
+1. a SIGNED copy of the student/parent (Dependent) or student/spouse (Independent) IRS Form 1040X (“Amended U.S. Individual Tax Return”); AND

-- an IRS Tax Return Transcript, or any other IRS transcript that includes all income and tax information required to be verified.
+2. an IRS Tax Return Transcript, or any other IRS transcript that includes all income and tax information required to be verified.

 *NOTE: We may also ask for additional information such as updated W2s and/or tax schedules once we review the Amended Return.
 The best way to ensure you are submitting what we need is to provide us with the documents/items that have been used in the Amended Return Filing.
+For 2024-2025, the Direct Data Exchange (DDX) will transfer over the Amended Tax Information.

-- a “Verification of Non-Filing Letter” obtained from the IRS, dated on or after October 1, 2021 for tax year 2020 or dated on or after October 1, 2022 for tax year 2021;
+3. a “Verification of Non-Filing Letter” obtained from the IRS, dated on or after October 1, 2022 for tax year 2021.
+For the 2024-2025 FAFSA year, the Direct Data Exchange will transfer over verification of non-filling for tax year 2022;

-- W-2 forms/applicable tax schedules (C, F, Schedule 1, or K-1 form 1065) for each source of employment income; and
+4. W-2 forms/applicable tax schedules (C, F, Schedule 1, or K-1 form 1065) for each source of employment income; and